Where to go? When grandparents come along as babysitters but don't ski...

 Where to go?
 When the kids are getting older and costing more money...

-Stay at the 3* Hotel Sportiv in Obergurgl, ideally located on the piste next to the Festkogel gondola.
-The hotel offers child discounts of up to 25% for children up to the age of 14, when sharing their parent's room.
+Stay at the 3* Hotel Austria in Niederau, close to the slopes.
+The hotel offers child discounts of up to 25% for children up to the age of 17, when sharing their parent's room.
 Children up to the age of 16 still pay child lift pass prices.
-Child equipment hire rates run up to the age of 14.
-A week's stay at the 3* Hotel Sportiv on half board for a family of 4, starts from £3,256.00 in January 2013, including flights from Gatwick and resort transfers.
+A week's stay on half board for a family of 4, starts from £2327.50 in January 2014, including flights from Gatwick and resort transfers.

 Call Inghams on 01483 791 114 or visit www.inghams.co.uk